thomasdesr/roast/docs/protocol.md

 ### Full Setup Sequence

-This is a high level diagram showing a simplified version of the Roast connection setup sequence.
+This is a high level diagram showing a summarized description of the Roast connection setup sequence.

 ```mermaid
 sequenceDiagram